 Which type of permit do I need?

-Listed activities are divided into three categories: Part A(1), Part A(2) and Part B.
+Listed activities are divided into categories.

-If you are unsure which type of permit you need, contact the Environmental Health team (see Contact Us details at the top right of this page).
+If you are still unsure which type of permit you need, contact the Environmental Health team (see Contact Us details at the top right of this page).

 Please contact Environmental Health for further advice on the information required in the application.